African Safari Journals

 One of the best ways to find a safari company that you can entrust with your dream Namibia African safari is to get advice from somebody who has been on a trip with them in the past.

-This top three Etosha safari operators list was set up with that in mind by using recommendations from trip reports and travel journals written by previous safari travellers themselves.
+This top three Etosha safari operators list was set up with that in mind by using recommendations from trip reports and travel reviews written by previous safari travellers themselves.